Desktop App with Flutter Is Within Reach

 Flutter is based on widgets, which are its architecture core components.
 From a block of text to a button, everything is a widget and each of them can be customized.
 The framework comes with the full support of native visual styles, automatically updating the appearance of the app’s elements to match the platform’s visual style.
 This way, developers have complete control over how an app looks: whether it has a unified design across platforms or adapts to each of them to appear native.

 On average, the rates of cross-platform developers are slightly higher than of the native ones.
 The difference varies, tending to be in the range of 5-15%.
-However, this downside is balanced by the fact that creating several mobile and desktop apps with Flutter requires a single codebase and one development team.
+However, this downside is balanced by the fact that creating several Flutter desktop and mobile apps require a single codebase and one development team.
 As a result, reduced expenses on hiring and management lead to the app’s lower final cost.

 For example, when Surf worked on mobile apps for an online pharmacy, our suggestion to use the framework allowed us to build 6 apps (iOS and Android apps for each of the 3 brands of the client) with one codebase and save almost 40% of the initial budget allocated for native development.